WallStreetMojo

 #1 – Holding Cost

-Holding cost is the cost of a holding of inventory in storage.
-It is the direct cost that needs to be calculated to find the best opportunity whether to store inventory or instead of it invest it somewhere else- assuming demand to be constant.
+Holding cost is the cost of a holding inventory in storage.
+The direct cost needs to be calculated to find the best opportunity to store inventory or, instead of investing it somewhere else- assuming demand to be constant.

 H = i*C